 What are the key features of text analysis tools?

-The feature sets of text analysis tools can differ widely, but most include a combination of word frequency analysis, topical text classification, emotion or sentiment analysis, visualizations and data management.
+The feature sets of text data mining software can differ widely, but most include a combination of word frequency analysis, topical text classification, emotion or sentiment analysis, visualizations and data management.

 Let’s cover off each in more detail…